 I confess, I am an interested party, not an expert one.
 If you are worried about the impact of GDPR on your organisation and can shed any more light on the regulations and the points mentioned above, please get in touch today.
-Memberwise and Memcom are also running sessions throughout the year so do check out their websites for details.
+Memberwise and Memcom have also run several sessions on the topic so do check out their websites for details.

 Our latest research

 Thirty minutes is all it takes to contribute to our industry-leading research.
 Get in touch to take part in our next research and we’ll send you a free copy of the report.

 From influencing your influencers to monetising the latest communications channels, it’s all in the archives, so search away.
 Click on the arrow to search by category.

 Every button, call to action and 404 page is your chance to make mundane messages memorable for members.
 Here’s what the Lib Dems can teach us